 Free Museum Talks

-The exhibition is open Tuesday to Saturday, 10.30am – 4.30pm, until 29 September.
+The exhibition is open Tuesday to Saturday, 10.30am – 4.30pm, From 13th October until 1st December.
 Admission is free.